NavjotSingh910/hello-worldgit/Readme.md

        Deploy
        Merge

 Test for single file commit
 and here we go test completed and yes we can do this also

+//important commands

+git add --exclude exclude.txt //This tells Git to add all files in the current directory (.) to the staging area,except for exclude.txt

+git reset exclude.txt //if we add by mistake in staging area means ready for commit then  remove from it staging area but it still
+                        tracked by git

+git rm --cached exclude.txt //cached  means git remove it from tracking  file but dont delete from directory

+git rm exclude.txt //cached  means git remove it from tracking  file and also delete from directory